cirofabianbermudez/01_simple_adder_uvm/README.md

-# 01_simple_adder_uvm

-A simple adder implementation and verification using UVM 1.2.
+# Simple adder verification using UVM 1.2

+## RTL

+1. Create a directory called `rtl` and inside create a file called `adder.sv` with the followig specifications:
+	1. Two 8-bit inputs called `A` and `B` and one 8-bit output called `C`.
+	2. Make it purely combinatinal.

 ## Basic structure

+1. Create a directory called `vrf/uvm/uvcs/adder_uvc`, uvcs stands for "Universal Verification Componets".
-1. Create an interface `adder_if.sv` for the adder in the `vrf/uvm/rtl` directory.
+2. Create an interface `adder_if.sv` for the adder in the `vrf/uvm/uvcs/adder_uvc` directory.
+	1. Use header guards with the preprocessor directives `ifndef/define/endif`.
+	2. The interace must have three 8-bit signal `A`, `B` and `C`.
-1. Create a `tb.sv` file with the following in the `tb` directory:
+3. Create a `tb.sv` file in the `vrf/uvm/tb` directory  with the following:
 	1. Import the UVM-1.2 library with `import uvm_pkg::*`
 	2. Instanciate the interface
 	3. Instanciate the adder